 - Is the training always in daylight, and in the same "attack zone"?

-- Is the dog allowed to visually prepare for the formal attack-to-come?
+- Does the dog have a chance to visually prepare for the formal attack-to-come?

-- Is the dog never exposed to massive distractions, say like gun-shots?
+- Is the dog never exposed to significant distractions, say like multiple gun-shots from different directions?

 If any of these clues gets a YES, you are probably seeing "trained sport dogs", not trained protection dogs!
 Because of the high demand and lucrative margin, many dog trainers have decided to train and sell "protection dogs", but they have little to no understanding what it requires to raise effective family protection dogs or trained protection dogs in general.

 However, it should be obvious that there are huge differences between situations like all the ones above, and real-life situations that do not follow a formal routine in a set environment!
 Only dogs trained to the latter will be able to protect you, your family, and your house in threatening real-life situations.
 While dogs trained along those lines above will simply fail and cower, or run away.